flux-framework/Tutorials/2025/HPCIC-AWS/README.md

 ## Suggestions

-- Have usernetes start at startup
+- Have usernetes start at startup?
 - Why is it starting in the ch4 directory
 - mnist / lammps need explanation
 - other chapters should have the same terminal setup